 - Pat the beef dry: Use paper towels to dry any liquid from the beef tenderloin.

 - Spread the butter on the beef.
 Use your hands to spread the butter and herb mixture over the tenderloin, covering every part.
-Then evenly sprinkle the salt and black pepper over the whole tenderloin.

 - Roast.
 Next, place the tenderloin on a baking or roasting pan and roast for 25 minutes for medium rare.
 Both a whole and a half tenderloin cook in the same amount of time, so if you use a roast bigger than 3 pounds there is no need to adjust the cooking time.

-- Rest the meat, then carve.
-When the meat is finished roasting, remove from the oven and cover with foil.
-Let it rest for 10 to 15 minutes.
-When it's rested, remove the foil and use kitchen scissors to cut the strings.
+- Carve and serve.
+Remove the foil and use kitchen scissors to cut and remove the strings.
 Then, use a sharp carving knife to slice the beef into 1-inch thick slices.
-Serve right away!
+Serve right away with the horseradish sauce, and enjoy!

 Notes